The Uncensored Library

 The Uncensored Library is a Minecraft server and map released by Reporters Without Borders (RSF) and created by BlockWorks, DDB Berlin, and .monks as an attempt to circumvent censorship in countries without freedom of the press.
-The library contains banned reporting from Mexico, Russia, Vietnam, Saudi Arabia, Egypt, Brazil, Belarus, Iran and Eritrea.
+The library contains banned reporting from the United States, Mexico, Russia, Vietnam, Saudi Arabia, Egypt, Brazil, Belarus, Iran, and Eritrea.
 An entire wing is given to each country, each containing several banned articles placed in virtual books.
-The library was released on March 12, 2020, the World Day Against Cyber Censorship.
+The library was released on 12 March 2020, the World Day Against Cyber Censorship.
 The two ways to access the library are to download a map from the official website, or to connect to their Minecraft server.

 Design

 The library is a large scale project built using a neoclassical architectural style.
-It is intended to resemble well-established institutions such as the New York Public Library, as well as stylistically allude to the authoritarian structures the project aims to subvert.
-The library uses over 12.5 million Minecraft blocks.
+It is intended to resemble well-established institutions such as the New York Public Library and the Thomas Jefferson Building which houses the Library of Congress, as well as stylistically allude to the authoritarian structures the project aims to subvert.
+The library uses over 12.5 million Minecraft blocks, with one Minecraft block being equal to one real-life cubic meter in-game.